 We have experienced a fire at our TRIC facility which has caused significant damage and resulted in the suspension of all revenue producing operations.
 On the evening of November 29, 2019, a fire occurred at our LAB recycling facility at TRIC.
 The cause of ignition is likely related to on-site contractor work that was being performed on the day of the fire.
 The fire was substantially contained to the AquaRefining area of the plant, however the fire destroyed or impaired beyond recovery substantially all of the AquaRefining equipment, including all 16 AquaRefining modules, control wiring and other supporting infrastructure.
-While we continue to assess the economic loss due to the fire, as of the date of this report we estimate the value of the equipment and plant lost or damaged due to the fire to be over \$30 million excluding any business interruption cost recovery.
+While we continue to assess the economic loss due to the fire, as of the date of this report we estimate the value of the equipment and plant lost or damaged due to the fire to be up to \$30 million excluding any business interruption cost recovery.
 We maintain insurance policies covering a total of up to \$50 million of combined property, equipment and business interruption insurance.
-As of the date of this report, the insurance carriers have paid a total of \$15 million on the covered claims and we expect the carriers to make significant additional payments over the coming months up to the presently estimated value of the equipment and plant lost or damaged due to the fire.
+As of the date of this report, the insurance carriers have paid a total of \$22.6 million on the covered claims and we expect the carriers to make additional payments over the coming months up to the presently estimated value of the equipment and plant lost or damaged due to the fire.
 However, there can be no assurance that we will be able to collect additional insurance proceeds to cover the loss.
 In the meantime, we have suspended all revenue producing operations pending our clean-up of the fire damage and development of our plan for the overall business.
-As of the date of this report, we are unable to estimate when we expect to resume any meaningful commercial or revenue producing operations.
-As of the date of this report, we intend to fund our resumption of commercial operations, in part, through our receipt of insurance proceeds, however there can be no assurance that we will receive additional insurance payments or, if we do, that any such payments will materially contribute to our ongoing costs of
+As of the date of this report, we intend to fund our resumption of commercial operations, in part, through our receipt of insurance proceeds, however there can be no assurance that we will receive additional insurance payments or, if we do, that any such payments will materially contribute to our ongoing costs of operations.